Namati is dedicated to putting

 We have an alternative: deepening democracy rather than giving up on it.
 Transforming institutions rather than abandoning them.
 Succeeding in this struggle is going to require much more of us, from many more of us.
 I hope all of you will be a part of it.

-We advance justice by equipping people to
+We advance justice by building a movement of people

-know, use, and shape the laws that affect them.
+who know, use, and shape the laws that affect them.

 In 2003, Namati’s CEO, Vivek Maru, co-founded Timap for Justice,a community paralegal program in Sierra Leone.
 The country had just come out of a brutal 11-year civil war.